A Forest: Legacy

-"A Forest" has become the song most performed by the Cure, with over 1,000 live appearances.
+"A Forest" has become the song most performed by the Cure, with over 1,225 live appearances as of 2025.
 A live version of "A Forest" appeared on a four-song edition of The Hanging Garden released in July 1982.
 It was performed with a "rough, punk-edged" sound on the 1984 live album Concert: The Cure Live.
 A performance appears on the live video The Cure in Orange, highly regarded by AllMusic reviewer Ned Raggett, while other live versions of the song appear on the concert film Show, and on disc one of the live album Bestival Live 2011.

 In 1990, the track was re-recorded (as the original master had been lost) and remixed by Mark Saunders for The Cure's Mixed Up album, which presented new remixes of classic Cure tracks.
 The "Tree mix" version of "A Forest" was released as a single on 6 December 1990, a few weeks after the album release on 20 November.
 The song was redone for the second time on the Join the Dots box set, this time remixed by Mark Plati and featuring Earl Slick on guitar.
 This version was described as "awful" and "instantly dated" by reviewer Chris Ott.
 An acoustic version was recorded and released on the bonus disc that came with some copies of the 2001 Greatest Hits CD.
 Robert Smith sang on a Blank & Jones cover version of the song, which appeared on their 2004 album Monument.

+The song was covered by Norwegian black metal band Carpathian Forest as a re-issue bonus track from their album, Black Shining Leather.

+The song was also covered by Polish blackened death metal band Behemoth in an eponymous EP released in 2020.